 16) Small Dream Factory onesie: I guess I've stopped making onesies for now, all the girls are no longer wearing them.
 However it does come in multiple sizes from newborn to age 4.
 I did use this pattern, for at least one onesie, and a couple of onesie dresses (based on the top of the onesie pattern).
 I made a little circle skirt to go with each of these onesies, using the T shirt fabric for the wasitband.

-UPDATE JULY 2017: Sadly I can no longer recommend the Wdi Mela dress, as the free pattern in no longer available on her website.
-(I still have hard copy if anyone is interested.)
-It's very sad, as, for one of my drand-daughters, it's her all time favourite dress, she'd still wear it every day if she could.
-I've even widened the elastic at the back so it still fits her.
+UPDATE JULY 2018: Last year, I wasn't able to recommend the Widi Mela dress, as the free pattern was no longer available on her website.
+For a period at least, it was back up and running, so it's is still worth a try.
+If you can't find it, I still have hard copy if anyone is interested.
+It's very sad when patterns once freely available are no longer free, or not there at all.
+This one, for one of my grand-daughters, it was her all time favourite dress, and she'd still wear it every day if she could.
+I've even widened the elastic at the back so it fitted her a second year.

 However, more recently I found this pattern from Baste and Gather, which is a similar shaped yoke.
 It would be easy enough to use the same three-tired idea from the Widi Mela dress.
 I'll blog about it if I get round to making something from the multi-size Baste and Gather pattern.

 This is so simple, and so adaptable, and also comes in sizes new born to 8T.
 Here's an example of how I used it.
 The T-shirt is from the same pattern I referred to at #13.
 (And the leggings are at #14.)
 I love the side openings on this pinafore dress pattern.
 You can see how I adapted it in this post.